astro0725/spawn-point/README.md

 # Spawn Point
 Spawn Point is a social hub tailored for gamers, offering a platform to showcase your gaming profile, highlights, and connect with like-minded players.
-Whether you're a casual gamer or a hardcore enthusiast, PixelPals provides the community and tools you need to celebrate your gaming moments.
+Whether you're a casual gamer or a hardcore enthusiast, Spawn Point provides the community and tools you need to celebrate your gaming moments.

 ## Disclaimer
 This project was part of a school assignment and is currently **unfinished** and **no longer being developed**.
 The only fully functional features at this time are signup, login, and logout.
 Other features mentioned below were planned but not completed.